 Porcelain veneers are an excellent way to transform your smile and boost your self-confidence.
 Although, they are a very expensive cosmetic procedure.
-Many people want veneers but consider them to be cost-prohibitive.
+Many people want veneers but they cost too much.
 The question, “are they worth it?” can only be answered by the one making the investment.

 A veneer is a covering.
 You may have heard of kitchen cabinets with a wood veneer.
 That means the carpenter makes the structure of the cabinet with less expensive materials and covers it with a thin layer of wood to give the desired appearance.